cferdinandi/gmt-wordpress-for-web-apps/README.md

-# The Web App Starter Kit
+# WordPress for Web Apps
 A collection of templates and plugins to help you use WordPress to power web apps.

 **Version: 2.3**